MicrosoftDocs/VBA-Docs/api/Excel.Application.WorkbookAfterRemoteChange.md

 Nothing

+## Remarks

+For information about how to use event procedures with the **Application** object, see [Using events with the Application object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ## Example

 This example shows you where you can place code that runs after merging an incoming remote change.
-This code must be placed in a class module and an instance of that class must be correctly initialized.
-For more information about how to use event procedures with the  **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+This code must be placed in a class module, and an instance of that class must be correctly initialized.

 ```vb
 Private Sub App_WorkbookAfterRemoteChange(ByVal Wb As Workbook)